How to Apply

 - Questions about submitting the application materials should be directed to Mechanical@stanford.edu.
 Before submitting a question, please read our FAQ.

-Applicants will be notified via e-mail regarding their application status by the end of April 2017.
+Applicants will be notified via e-mail regarding their application status by early April 2020.

 A large number of applications are processed each year.
 Please do not contact our department staff or faculty members regarding the status of your application.